-- 5.1 To demonstrate compliance with specifications the contractor should carry out installation checks and tests before operational tests are carried out (see Chapter 4); these may be repeated by the MP/TP if required. - 5.2 Operational tests and performance qualification (see Chapters 5 and 6) tests are carried out by the MP/TP. - 5.3 Unless otherwise specified in Chapter 8 the tests should be carried out with the WD at normal working temperature, which may require a 'warm-up' run to be carried out before commencement of testing. - 5.4 A number of the tests required can be carried out concurrently on the same operating cycle and this is also indicated in Chapter 8. - 5.5 The calibration of test equipment should be checked before and after use as described in Chapter 8. - 5.6 In principle, performance qualification tests should be carried out after operational tests have been completed.
-However, for WDs employing a thermal disinfection stage the performance qualification tests may be performed while the temperature sensors used in the commissioning tests are still in place. - 5.7 Although dishwashers generally are excluded from this SHTM, there may be instances where, due to local needs, dishwashers should be tested to verify compliance with current disinfection standards (especially in the case of patients who are immunologically compromised). - 5.8 This SHTM does not exclude the need for microbiological or other related tests.
-The responsibility for these tests rests with the user, microbiologist and control of infection officer.
-The scope and contents of any tests will be determined by local protocol agreed between the above persons and will take account of local needs and issues. - 5.9 During the commission of WDs for endoscopes, the occupational health officer should carry out tests on and around the machine for traces of disinfectant vapour, particularly in the vicinity of the door or lid when opening at the end of a process.
-The frequency of testing will be determined by the local occupational health officer.
+- 5.1 To demonstrate compliance with specifications the contractor should carry out installation checks and tests before operational tests are carried out (see Chapter 4); these may be repeated by the MP/TP if required. - 5.2 Operational tests and performance qualification (see Chapters 5 and 6) tests are carried out by the MP/TP. - 5.3 Unless otherwise specified in Chapter 8 the tests should be carried out with the WD at normal working temperature, which may require a 'warm-up' run to be carried out before commencement of testing. - A number of the tests required can be carried out concurrently on the same operating cycle and this is also indicated in Chapter 8. - 5.5 The calibration of test equipment should be checked before and after use as described in Chapter 8. - In principle, performance qualification tests should be carried out after operational tests have been completed.
+However, for WDs employing a thermal disinfection stage, the performance qualification tests may be performed while the temperature sensors used in the commissioning tests are still in place. - 5.7 Although dishwashers generally are excluded from this SHTM, there may be instances where, due to local needs, dishwashers should be tested to verify compliance with current disinfection standards (especially in the case of patients who are immunologically compromised). - 5.8 The responsibility for microbiological tests rests with the user, microbiologist and control of infection officer.
+The scope and contents of any tests will be incorporated in local protocols agreed between the above persons and will take account of local circumstances. - During the commission of WDs for endoscopes, the Occupational Health Officer should carry out tests on and around the machine for traces of disinfectant vapour, particularly in the vicinity of the door or lid when opening at the end of a process.
+The frequency of testing will be determined by the local Occupational Health Officer.